Fellowships & Financial Aid

 Scholarship decisions will be based on both need and merit.
 Although merit is a consideration, you do not need to list your accomplishments in your TRS application, as scholarship applications will be read alongside your general application.
 Please note that TRS applications are confidential and will only be viewed by the necessary staff at Columbia and LSE.

 TRS application deadline: January 15, 2017 and March 15, 2017 (with general application).

 Many prospective students choose to apply for the U.S. Department of Education’s Foreign Language and Area Studies Fellowship Program (FLAS), in conjunction with their applications to the dual Master’s degree program.
 The FLAS fellowship competition is open to undergraduate and graduate students who are U.S. citizens, nationals, or permanent residents who are enrolled or accepted for enrollment in a full-time program (either domestic or overseas) that combines modern foreign language training with international or area studies.

 The graduate student FLAS tuition grant is $18,000 with a stipend of $15,000.
 FLAS awards are contingent upon funding from the U.S. Department of Education.

-The deadline for the FLAS Fellowship is February 19, 2016 (11:59 p.m.
+The deadline for the FLAS Fellowship is February 27, 2017 (11:59 p.m.
 EST).
-Applicants who are applying to the FLAS Fellowship Program MUST notify the MA/MSc program office by writing to email@example.com with your name and selected language.
+Applicants who are applying to the FLAS Fellowship Program MUST submit their MA/MSc application by the January 15 early deadline AND notify the MA/MSc program office by writing to email@example.com with your name and selected language.
 If you fail to notify the MA/MSc office your application will not be considered for a FLAS Fellowship.

 FLAS applicants should submit their applications to the MA/MSc program by the January 15 application deadline.
 If you have questions or require further information, please read the FLAS FAQs.
 The FLAS coordinator is Sandra Peters (firstname.lastname@example.org).